cyberark/conjur/design/telemetry/metrics_solution_design.md

 - Does the current implementation ensure that Conjur subprocesses (forks) provide a unified view of the metrics ?
 - How do we effeciently determine resource count (granular to the resource type)?
 - Distributed counts, how are counts aggregated between different nodes ?
 This should be straightforward when querying from prometheus I think
+- **TODO:** We need to dive in and understand the feasibility of counting Conjur resources in a granular way that allows each data point to contain the kind label.
+The count for any given resource type can change only as a result of policy loading.
+This means that the count must be determined and stored on every policy load.
+There are some questions around this
+  1. Does the operation of policy loading alone give us the information about the counts ?
+  2. If not (1), then do we need to query the database separately to determine the counts ?
+If so, how costly is this, how bad can this get, and can it be justified ?
+  3. Is the approach resilient to parallel policy loads ?

 ## Definition of Done

 - Solution designed is approved